apache/trafficcontrol/experimental/traffic-portal-angular7/README.md

 # Traffic Portal Angular7
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

-Traffic Portal Angular7 is a re-write of Traffic Portal in the latest, stable release of Angular.
-The goal is for rendering to take place mainly server-side, and while many pages will have Javascript-only features (e.g. graphs, sorting tables etc.) attemtps will be made to limit client-side scripting as much as possible.
-Ideally, most pages will work without Javascript at all, but this early in the project it's unclear whether that is realistic.
+Traffic Portal Angular7 is an attempt at making a self-service-first UI for Apache Traffic Control CDN architectures.
+The eventual goal is to slowly eat Traffic Portal by importing all of its functionality once the self-service UI is complete.

 ## Setup
 First, clone the [Apache Traffic Control repository](git://github.com/apache/trafficcontrol).
 This needs to be done, because this server imports the Apache Traffic Control logo from the repository.